 You’ll need: 1 tin of cannellini beans, 1 red onion, 4 sun-dried tomatoes in oil, 1 red pepper, 3 tablespoons of olive oil, 1 tablespoon of lemon juice, 1 handful of parsley, salt and pepper.

 Method: Wash and drain the beans, finely chop the onion and pepper.
 Slice the dried tomatoes into strips then throw all of this into a big bowl with the parsley, olive oil, lemon juice and seasonings.
 Serve with toasted gluten-free bread.

 What is gluten intolerance?

 Those who have a food intolerance† experience an inflammatory response to the proteins found in a particular food.

-Gluten intolerance symptoms can range from digestive problems like bloating and IBS, to migraines, fatigue and even psychological issues such as anxiety and depression.
+Gluten intolerance symptoms can range from digestive problems like bloating and IBS, fatigue and even psychological issues such as anxiety.
 The signs of a gluten intolerance are not to be confused with that of a gluten allergy, which are much more severe in nature.